JLG-96/milestone-project-mildew-detection-in-cherry-leaves/README.md

 - A healthy cherry leaf image was correctly classified as *healthy*.
 - A mildew-infected cherry leaf image was correctly classified as *powdery mildew*.
-- A non-cherry image (e.g. a dog) was misclassified, which is expected behaviour due to the model's binary classification setup and domain-specific training.
+- A non-cherry image (e.g. a dog) was misclassified as either “healthy” or “powdery mildew,” which is expected due to the model's binary classification setup and exclusive training on cherry leaf data.

 This testing confirmed the model is functioning reliably within its intended use case - the misclassification of non-leaf inputs also demonstrated the model's limitations.